mestevez/clarivate-test/README.md

 * Connection #0 to host localhost left intact
 ```

 Notice that "Bearer eyJh..." corresponds with session key, which must be sent in further request as a header parameter.

+> Do not forget include "Bearer " when copying the key.

 ## Adding scores
 The addScores REST method can be executed like this: